Best starting classes to use in Elden Ring

 • Best Weapon: Rogier’s Rapier

 The Confessor is another assassin-type class similar to the Bandit.
 It doesn’t have any of the highest or lowest stats, but it does have the highest starting total level at 10.
-The class’ highest stat is Faith, with equal Strength and Dexterity just below.
+The class’ highest stat is Faith, with equal Strength and Dexterity just below—great for scaling into the Blasphemous Blade or other Faith weapons in midgame.
 It starts with the full Confessor’s armor set as well as the Blue Crest Heater Shield, which blocks 100 percent of incoming physical damage.
-That’s a very welcomed shield for those just starting out.

-Players will also start with the Finger Seal for incantations and the Broadsword for a melee weapon.
+You’ll also start with the Finger Seal for incantations and the Broadsword for a melee weapon.
 Assassin’s Approach, which makes the user move silently, and Urgent Heal, a quick low heal, are the starting incantations.
-Whether players take a stealth approach or an in-your-face assault with heals to fall back on, they can fight how they want with this starting class.
+Whether you take a stealth approach or an in-your-face assault with heals to fall back on, you get to fight how you want with this starting class.

 Warrior